visual spacer visual spacer

 National History Day

-During the 2022–2023 school year, National History Day® (NHD) invites students to research topics related to the theme, Frontiers in History: People, Places, Ideas.
+During the 2023–2024 school year, National History Day® (NHD) invites students to research topics related to the theme, Turning Points in History.
 This theme is broad enough in scope to encourage the investigation of topics ranging from local to global history.
 Throughout the school year, students develop essential skills by fostering intellectual curiosity and thinking both critically and creatively.

 To understand the historical importance of their topics, students must ask questions of time and place, cause and effect, change over time, and impact and significance.

-• What factors contributed to the development of a frontier?
+• What factors contributed to the turning point?

-• Why did it emerge, and how did it change?
+• Why did the turning point develop?
+How did it create change?

-• What impact did it have on the people who experienced it, and how did they affect it?
+• What impact did the turning point have on the people who experienced it?
+How did they, in turn, affect it?

 Inspire Student Research